All Episodes

 I believe the information I gave them is inaccurate.

-But you're st but you are not testifying it's a lie?
+But you are not testifying it's a lie?

 Sure, I'll say it's a lie.

-Now, if you're on a jury and you got somebody acting like like that, which I think is kind of jackass, don't you think that's kind of jackass, Linda?
+Now, if you're on a jury and you got somebody acting like that, which I think is kind of jackass-ass-ish, don't you think that's kind of jackass-ish, Linda?

-Now remember, he's in court, disparred lawyer, released from prison, multi-year sentences for tax evasion, bank fraud, convicted of lying to Congress, lying under oath, and now facing even more allegations of lying to Congress, as the recent referral by Jordan and Comer.
+Now, remember, he's in court, disbarred lawyer, released from prison, multi-year sentences for tax evasion, bank fraud, convicted of lying to Congress, lying under oath, and now facing even more allegations of lying to Congress as the recent referral by Jordan and Comer.

-Uh, but um anyway, at one point he says after he gave his testimony wasn't able to talk to Trump anymore.
+But anyway, at one point he says after he gave his testimony, he wasn't able to talk to Trump anymore.

 He is resistant to being called a liar.